When Does The Bible Say To Fast

 Q: Is fasting mandatory for Christians?

 A: No, fasting is not mandatory for Christians, but it is encouraged as a spiritual discipline.
 Jesus taught his disciples about fasting and expected that they would practice it (Matthew 6:16-18).
-However, he also emphasized that fasting should be done with humility and sincerity, not for outward show.
+On the flip side, he also emphasized that fasting should be done with humility and sincerity, not for outward show.

 Q: How long should I fast?